Noran-Emad/Restaurant-and-Takeaway/README.md

  I am currently developing a connected desktop application that integrates with this database system.

-# 🍽️ Restaurant & Takeaway Database
+# Restaurant & Takeaway Database

 A complete SQL-based relational database designed to manage a restaurant and takeaway system.
 The project includes database schema, sample data, and SQL triggers for automating business logic.
+Also includes a Windows desktop POS application, built with .NET, that integrates with this database for real-time operations.

 ---

-## 📁 Project Structure
+## Project Structure

+## Solution Overview
+ It connects directly to the restaurant database to manage:
+- Menu and order entry
+- Billing and payments
+- POS terminal interface for staff

 - **Takeaway Tables.sql**
   Contains the table definitions for the database, including: